yuvalavik/targil2/README.md

       d.
 Run the app using 'npm start'.

-than the browser will open the app it the login page and you will able to register and start chating with your friends.
+      e.The app will open in your default browser at the login page, where you can register or log in to start chatting with your friends.